Estadio Olímpico Atahualpa

 History and description

 Estadio Olímpico Atahualpa was built in 1948 by the city of Quito.
-Construction took three years, and the stadium officially opened on the 25th of November 1951.
+Construction took three years, and the stadium officially opened on 25 November 1951.

 The stadium can be rented by any club or association, and has therefore been used by many of the city’s clubs.
 It was initially also the regular home of Liga de Quito, but the club moved out to the new club-owned Casa Blanca in 1997.
 El Nacional has plans to build their own club-owned stadium.